google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

 these steps:

 1. Go to [https://biograf-155113.appspot.com/ttt/episode-2/]
-2. Click "Make available offline" and wait for video to be downloaded
+2. Click "Make available offline" and wait for the video to be downloaded.
-3. Turn airplane mode on
+3. Turn airplane mode on.
-4. Click "Play" button and enjoy the video!
+4. Click the "Play" button and enjoy the video!

-Shaka Player, the JavaScript library for adaptive media formats (such as DASH and HLS) has also [a demo page] for you to try this out: Pick "Angel One (multicodec, multilingual, Widevine)", click "Store" button in the "Offline" section, wait for it to be downloaded, turn airplane on and click "Load" button.
+Shaka Player, the JavaScript library for adaptive media formats (such as DASH and HLS) also has [a demo page] for you to try this out: Pick "Angel One (multicodec, multilingual, Widevine)", click the "Store" button in the "Offline" section, wait for it to be downloaded, turn airplane on and click the "Load" button.

 Note: Support for protected content in incognito mode in Android has been